joeydi/eastrail/wp-content/plugins/woocommerce-square/readme.txt

 2. The payment gateway settings.

 == Changelog ==

+= 4.0.0 - 2023-07-05 =
+* Add - Store Owner details in the `Additional Content` field to the `Sync Complete` and `Access Token` email notifications.
+* Dev - Project maintenance automation via GitHub Actions.
+* Dev - Refactored logic for how HTML description on product import and sync are handled.
+* Dev - Remove WooCommerce copyright from source code.
+* Dev - Removed redundant `WP_Job_Batch_Handler` code.
+* Dev - Resolve PHP warning caused due to running foreach on `null`.
+* Dev - `wc_square_enable_html_description` filter to toggle support for HTML descriptions.
+* Fix - Compatibility issue with the Automatic Order Printing extension.
+* Fix - Inventory sync for orders placed via other payment gateways using Block based checkout.
+* Fix - Inventory sync for stock updates through product editing from Woo store.
+* Fix - Issue caused by using correct type while sanitizing payment tokens.
+* Fix - Issue that allowed adding non-numeric characters in the "last 4" and "expiry date" fields in the token editor.
+* Fix - Issue that caused some simple and variable products to be excluded from sync.
+* Fix - Issue that caused the "Sync with Square" checkbox to be unchecked for variable products.

 = 3.9.0 - 2023-06-19 =
 * Add - Support for splitting payments between a Square Gift Card and a Credit Card.